PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 * Avoid idioms, metaphors, and references that are specific to a particular culture.

-* Use technical jargon sparingly.
-Define technical jargon when necessary.

 * Many words and software packages have more than one common spelling or acronym.
 Use the spelling that is used in the file you are